 26. “Ein Prosit der Gemütlichkeit!”

-27. Church and Oktoberfest
+27. Church and Oktoberfest.

 Sounds out of place?
 Well, they hold a mass every first Thursday of the Oktoberfest in the Hippodrome tent.

-28. It’s a surprisingly kid-friendly zone
+28. It’s a surprisingly kid-friendly zone.

-The idea of bringing children to a massive beer festival might seem pretty far out, but the truth is that there are hundreds of children attend the festival every year.
+The idea of bringing children to a massive beer festival might seem pretty far out, but the truth is that there are hundreds of children that attend the festival every year.

-29. “Honey, I might’ve lost the kids”
+29. “Honey, I might’ve lost the kids”.

 Seems like losing your offspring is a rather common side effect of beer drinking.
 Fear not, however, there is a lost and found children office on the premises.

-30. Lost & found collects around 5,000 items each year
+30. Lost & Found collects around 5,000 items each year.

-31. Paris Hilton is permanently banned from Oktoberfest
+31. Paris Hilton is permanently banned from Oktoberfest.

 She went to the event dressed in a golden and shiny Bavarian Drindl to promote a brand of canned wine.
-Locals got the organisers to ban her because they were offended by how she was dressed.
+Locals got the organizers to ban her because they were offended by how she was dressed.